mRemoteNG/mRemoteNG/README.md

 ### Download

+> :star: Starting Windows 11 you can use winget to install mRemoteNG.
+Just run `winget install -e --id mRemoteNG.mRemoteNG`

 mRemoteNG is available as a redistributable MSI package or as a portable ZIP package and can be downloaded from the following locations:
 * [GitHub](https://github.com/mRemoteNG/mRemoteNG/releases)
 * [Project Website](https://mremoteng.org/download)